-After creating our first sheet set, setting a Title block for it and adding details to our AutoCAD library, it is time to start using some of the automated functionality that it presents to us.
-Today we will create sheet Index table that is fully customizable and will update at any time we change a property of our Sheet Set or a specific Sheet (Layout).
+After creating our first sheet set, setting a Title block for it, and adding details to our AutoCAD library, it is time to start using some of the automated functionality that it presents to us.
+Today we will create a sheet Index table that is fully customizable and will update at any time we change a property of our Sheet Set or a specific Sheet (Layout).
 This will save us a lot of time and will prevent unwanted mistakes that can occur during updating our Project.

 Creating Sheet Table

 We will go through all the steps needed to create a Sheet index Table

 - First, we start the Sheet Set Manager (CTRL + 4) and then we open our Project.

 - Now we open the Sheet (layout) where we want to place our Index Table by double-clicking on it.

 - Right-click on the Subset that needs to be placed in a table in the example we will create a table of Drawings subset.
 And choose Insert Sheet List Table.

 - A new window will pop up.
 Here we are going to set Table style and contents: